guettli/golang-and-vscode/README.md

 ctrl-r --> "Terminal: Run Recent Command".
 This is the same keybinding like searching backwards in the shell history :-)
 Example: run `make test`.

+# Support for Yaml: autoocomplete

+I am editing a file called golangci.yaml.

+The editor vscode provides autocomplete.
+It somehow seems to understand the format.

+That's magic und very helpful.

 # Missing

 https://stackoverflow.com/questions/75085670/vscode-symbol-search-but-only-in-my-code